Space settlement: Protection from radiation

+Protection can be attained through passive or active shielding.
+Passive shielding through the use of materials has been the method to shield current spacecrafts.

+Water walls or ice walls can provide protection from solar and cosmic radiation, as 7 cm of water depth blocks approximately half of incident radiation.
+Alternatively, rock could be used as shielding; 4 metric tons per square meter of surface area could reduce radiation dosage to several mSv or less annually, below the rate of some populated high natural background areas on Earth.

+Alternative concepts based on active shielding are untested yet and more complex than such passive mass shielding, but usage of magnetic and/or electric fields, like through spacecraft encapsulating wires, to deflect particles could potentially greatly reduce mass requirements.

 Atmosphere

-Air pressure, with normal partial pressures of oxygen (21%), carbon dioxide and nitrogen (78%), is a basic requirement of any space habitat.
-Basically, most space habitat designs concepts envision large, thin-walled pressure vessels.
+Air pressure, with normal partial pressures of oxygen (21%), carbon dioxide and nitrogen (78%), is a basic requirement of any space settlement.
+Basically, most space settlement designs concepts envision large, thin-walled pressure vessels.
 The required oxygen could be obtained from lunar rock.
 Nitrogen is most easily available from the Earth, but is also recycled nearly perfectly.
 Also, nitrogen in the form of ammonia (NH_{3}) may be obtainable from comets and the moons of outer planets.
 Nitrogen may also be available in unknown quantities on certain other bodies in the outer Solar System.
 The air of a habitat could be recycled in a number of ways.
 One concept is to use photosynthetic gardens, possibly via hydroponics, or forest gardening.
 However, these do not remove certain industrial pollutants, such as volatile oils, and excess simple molecular gases.
 The standard method used on nuclear submarines, a similar form of closed environment, is to use a catalytic burner, which effectively decomposes most organics.
 Further protection might be provided by a small cryogenic distillation system which would gradually remove impurities such as mercury vapor, and noble gases that cannot be catalytically burned.

 Food production

 Organic materials for food production would also need to be provided.
 At first, most of these would have to be imported from Earth.
 After that, feces recycling should reduce the need for imports.
 One proposed recycling method would start by burning the cryogenic distillate, plants, garbage and sewage with air in an electric arc, and distilling the result.
 The resulting carbon dioxide and water would be immediately usable in agriculture.
 The nitrates and salts in the ash could be dissolved in water and separated into pure minerals.
 Most of the nitrates, potassium and sodium salts would recycle as fertilizers.
 Other minerals containing iron, nickel, and silicon could be chemically purified in batches and reused industrially.
 The small fraction of remaining materials, well below 0.01% by weight, could be processed into pure elements with zero-gravity mass spectrometry, and added in appropriate amounts to the fertilizers and industrial stocks.
-It is likely that methods would be greatly refined as people began to actually live in space habitats.
+It is likely that methods would be greatly refined as people began to actually live in space settlements.